 The White House is truly our house, too.
 It’s about time we see just what is going on inside.
 Don’t miss Our White House (Candlewick, 2008), a fabulous compilation featuring stories, poems, articles, essays, and art from over 100 notable children’s authors and illustrators, including the brilliant poet/author/historian Jeannine Atkins.
 Check out detailed reviews by Jules of 7-Imp, and Kelly at Writing and Ruminating, and feast on this awesome article, “A Taste of the Past: White House Kitchens, Menus and Recipes,” by Mary Brigid Barrett.

-To see all of the Presidential Food posts, click here.
+.
 Hope you enjoyed this special series!!